WebexCC-SA/LAB-2310/docs/overview.md

 ## Learning Objectives

-This lab session is an entry-level session for engineers who want to learn about the voice channel and its related troubleshooting techniques in a Webex Contact Center Solution.
+This lab session is an intermediate-level session for engineers and administrators interested in the voice channel and its related troubleshooting techniques in a Webex Contact Center Solution.
 The session is divided into three exercises that cover following topics:

 - **Configure and manage inbound call flows**: Participants will learn to set up inbound call flows and call distribution strategies.